nybblr/tap_dance/README.md

     $ bundle

-If you don't version-control your dots, install it yourself as:
+If you don't version-control your dots (which you should), install it yourself as:

     $ gem install tap_dance